livecode-summerschool/livecode-summerschool.github.io/index.md

 You're welcome to 'mix-and-match', and join a beginners session in e.g. Tidal, and then do the intensive course in Hydra, if you are already know the Hydra basics, or vice-versa.

-Hydra: xxx
+Hydra: Explore building visual synths using Hydra, starting with basic pixel operations and building up to blending and modulating multiple sources and outputs.
+Use signal flow in Hydra to play with concepts in computer graphics such as fluid dynamics, feedback loops, and fractals.
+Learn how to dynamically add and edit your own functions, as well as live-code the editor from within itself.
+Depending on interest level of the participants, we can also explore midi and OSC control, techniques for synchronizing with audio, and how to use hydra-synth in tandem with other javascript libraries such as for 3D rendering, drawing, and machine learning.

 Tidal: Learn how to make TidalCycles patterns through a wide range of techniques of repetition, symmetry, interference and glitch.
 Find out how to add your own sounds to TidalCycles, or use it to control MIDI synthesisers.
 Try out multichannel sound – sending TidalCycles patterns across multiple speakers in surround sound.
 Try linking up multiple laptops for ensemble play.
 Hang out with other nice people in the fine city of Sheffield, one of the crucibles of electronic music, with the rugged Peak District national park a stone’s throw away.

-The workshop will be lead by the creator of Hydra, [Olivia Jack]{https://ojack.github.io/}, and the creator of TidalCycles, [Alex McLean](http://slab.org/).
+The workshop will be lead by the creator of Hydra, [Olivia Jack](https://ojack.github.io/), and the creator of TidalCycles, [Alex McLean](http://slab.org/).
 I created TidalCycles (now a free/open source community project), and deeply involved with live coding, co-founding algorave and toplap and performing at sonar, transmediale, strp, sonic acts, blue dot, ars electronica, and resonate festivals, the ica, arnolfini, tate modern and around 50 algoraves.

 ## Registration